 Initial Assessment

-The initial assessment follows the operational process shown in the flowchart ().
+The initial assessment follows the operational process shown in the flowchart (Figure 1).
 The first step considered by local authorities is whether radiological monitoring of the estuary is necessary.
 Considering the historical mineral sands mining activity nearby, public concern, and recreational popularity of the site; local authorities in consultation with their jurisdictional regulator have decided to undertake an initial radiological assessment of the estuary.

 The estuary consists of brackish water and has high salinity, therefore gross alpha and beta analysis of the water is impractical.
 The generic screening level components of the operational process are bypassed, and water samples are analysed for specific radionuclide concentrations.